Fannon/mobo-documentation/Modeling/manual.md

 # Inline comments are possible.
 This is not true for JSON.
 title: Location
 description: Location where hardware is deployed
-properties:
+items:
   - $extend: /field/streetAdress
   - $extend: /field/streetNumber
   - $extend: /field/town
   - $extend: /field/country
-required: ['streetAdress', 'streetNumber', 'town']
+required:
+  - streetAdress
+  - streetNumber
+  - town
 smw_prefix:
   header: 1
   wikitext: Some prefix-description for the location
 smw_postfix: |
   Some postfix-description for the location
 ```

 #### JSON-Notation: